sunnyvale-it/secure-service-exercise-specs/README.md

 ## Nice to have

 - Even if it is not mandatory, your client could validate the server signature (available in the Signature response header)
+- Although not requested, you can deliver your client as a container image

 ## How to submit your work